nowitsabby/dark-rpg-nextjs/assets/srd/organisations.md

 #### Ecclesiarchy

-The keepers of faith in the Emperor’s divinity\.
+The keepers of faith in the Emperor's divinity\.

 #### Heretical Cults